umich-vci/terraform-provider-rhsm/README.md

 It can also be used to manage Red Hat Cloud Access for various cloud provider accounts.
 Requesting access to gold images is supported as well for AWS, Azure, and GCP.

-The provider does not have working tests so it should probably be considered beta.
+The provider only has working tests for the `rhsm_cloud_access_account` resource, so all other resources should probably be considered beta.

 ## Using the provider

 The provider is available on the [Terraform Registry](https://registry.terraform.io/providers/umich-vci/rhsm/latest) so you probably don't need to build the provider unless you want to contribute.

 ## Requirements